 The four models used in the present study are shortly described below.
-These models are different by design (i.e., some are chemistry-transport or on-line coupled models, some are Lagrangian or Eulerian) and they have different aerosol schemes, which brings in a pragmatic consideration for some of the uncertainties, regardless of the limited number of models.
-A general presentation of each model is given, particularly regarding the representation of transport and of ash processes.
-Then the simulation designs for the case study are summarised in Tab.1.
-The source terms are described in a following Section (Sect.
+These models are different by design (i.e., some are chemistry-transport or on-line coupled models, some are Lagrangian or Eulerian) and they have different aerosol schemes, which brings in a pragmatic compensation for some of the uncertainties, regardless the limited number of models.
+The source terms are described in a later Section (Sect.
 2.2).

-2.1.1 FLEXPART (ZAMG)
+0 2.1.1 FLEXPART (ZAMG)

-The FLEXPART Lagrangian particle dispersion model is a widely used multi-scale atmospheric transport modeling and anal-95 ysis tool, operated both in the research and in operational domains since its start back in the 1990s.
-In particular, at ZAMG (Zentralanstalt für Meteorologie und Geodynamik, the Austrian Weather Service), FLEXPART (Stohl et al., 1998, 2005; Pisso et al., 2019) is not only used to operationally assist the Austrian government in its nuclear emergency response activities but also to predict dispersion of volcanic ash and SO2 worldwide.
+The FLEXPART Lagrangian particle dispersion model is a widely used multi-scale atmospheric transport modeling and analysis tool, operated both in the research and in operational domains since its start back in the 1990s.
+In particular, at ZAMG (Zentralanstalt für Meteorologie und Geodynamik, the Austrian Weather Service), FLEXPART (Stohl et al., 1998, 2005) is not only used to operationally assist the Austrian government in its nuclear emergency response activities but also to predict dispersion of volcanic ash and SO2 worldwide.
 It considers transport, mixing, gravitational settling, dry and wet deposition, radioactive decay, and simple linearized chemical reactions of gases.
-To model ash dispersion over Europe 100 in this study, the convection parameterisation (Forster et al., 2007) was activated.
-Sub-grid scale terrain parameterisation was enabled which increases the mixing heights due to sub-grid scale orographic deviations deduced from the European Centre for Medium-Range Weather Forecasts (ECMWF) input field "standard deviation of orography".
+To model ash dispersion over Europe in this study, FLEXPART version 9 was used, and the convection parameterisation (Forster et al., 2007) was activated.
+Sub-grid scale terrain parameterisation was enabled which increases the mixing heights due to sub-grid scale orographic deviations deduced from the European Centre for Medium-Range Weather Forecasts (ECMWF) input field standard deviation of orography.
+The FLEXPART simulation was performed from 10 May to 20 May 2010, including a spin-up of 3 days.